enesyurt/DynamicJavaCodeGenerator/README.md

 ```

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
-We welcome any improvements or bug fixes.
+Any improvements or bug fixes are welcomed.

 ## Contact
 For any inquiries or questions, please contact [enesyurt78@gmail.com](mailto:enesyurt78@gmail.com).